Have you always wanted to know which is the richest country in the world? I’ve got a list of top 10 world’s richest countries.

 Norway is the 10th richest country in the world and an economic giant too.
 It’s the top producer and supplier of oil in Western Europe.
 It has a high economy of $324.

-Forty billion economies as of 2019, hugely financed by the country’s oil revenues.
+Forty billion economies, hugely financed by the country’s oil revenues.

 Statistics pointing to Norway’s wealth include: